Midecoder19/routers/README.md

 <<<<<<< HEAD
 # Router-Frontend-
 =======
-# Polyibadan App - Stock Management System
+#   Routers  App - Stock Management System

 A modern, responsive React-based frontend application for comprehensive stock and inventory management.
 Built with cutting-edge technologies to provide an intuitive and efficient user experience for managing business operations.